threapchills/SoundTree/README.md

 Start the drone and grow nodes from the central knob to shape a curved soundscape.
 Each node introduces a new oscillator tuned to a pentatonic scale so the result remains musical.

 After starting, use the "Dark", "Brown", "Pink", "Green" and "White" sliders to sculpt the overall tone.
 These sliders control a five‑band parametric EQ applied to every oscillator.

+Creating new nodes now spawns glowing particles and each node has a soft flare, making the interface feel lively and organic.